 “What separates brands who survived the financial crisis from those that were swallowed whole by it, is the flexibility in their business models to offer value to multiple demographics and customer segments,” entrepreneur Tahnee Elliot explains.

 When you have a wide customer demographic, a single negative economic condition isn’t going to run your business into the ground.
-You’re poised to weather turbulent conditions and can let other revenue streams prop up the areas of your business that are struggling.
+You’ll be ready for any emergency or difficult times.

 Avoid Crippling Mistakes

-Excessive debt on depreciating assets is one surefire way to kill your cash flow and limit your ability to pivot in situations that call for action.
+Excessive debt on depreciating assets will kill cash flow and limit your ability to pivot.
 You should also avoid hiring people who go against your financial ideology.
 Too much friction among financial decision makers will lead to sloppy mistakes that are hard to recover come.

 Give Your Business a Strong Foundation

 One of the first things an entrepreneur learns in business school is the importance of staying focused on the present.
-If you get too caught up in the past, you’ll miss out on what’s happening in the moment.
 And if you daydream about the future, you’ll fail to seize opportunities as they emerge.
 But having said all of this, you can’t ignore where your business is going.
 Your organization needs a strong foundation upon which you can facilitate future growth.

 Financial flexibility allows you to accomplish both at once.
-You can make intelligent decisions in the present and simultaneously set your business up for future success through smart financial choices and sustainable strategies that maximize profitability at every step along the way.
+You can make intelligent decisions, which will set your business up for future success.
+Be smart about financial choices and sustainable strategies that maximize profitability at every step along the way.

 Heed the advice outlined in this article and figure out how it aligns with your current business strategy.
 Start with the low-hanging fruit and focus on making incremental progress.
 Your momentum will eventually carry you into bigger and more transformational undertakings.